adrianHards/adrianHards.github.io/README.md

 ## Unresolved Bugs

-* additional 'typing' animations while current animation is ongoing
+* additional 'typing' animations while current animation is ongoing;
-* input area 'flash' is unable to execute on each submit event as a result Timeout()
+* input area 'flash' is unable to execute on each submit event.